casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ### Research Goals / Question

 Thus, the project entails the implementation and evaluation of a neural network for a sequence modelling task in the context of music generation.
-IT was basedbased on the following research question:
+This was based on the following research question:

-*How to effectively music melodies that are able to capture and imitate the characteristics of a given melody sequence both in general and specific music style contexts.*
+*How to effectively generate music melodies that are able to capture and imitate the characteristics of a given melody sequence both in general and specific music style contexts*

 This was examined using the following models: